Generic name: citalopram hydrobromide

 A major depressive episode (DSM-IV) implies a prominent and relatively persistent (nearly every day for at least 2 weeks) depressed or dysphoric mood that usually interferes with daily functioning, and includes at least five of the following nine symptoms: depressed mood, loss of interest in usual activities, significant change in weight and/or appetite, insomnia or hypersomnia, psychomotor agitation or retardation, increased fatigue, feelings of guilt or worthlessness, slowed thinking or impaired concentration, a suicide attempt or suicidal ideation.
 The antidepressant action of Citalopram Oral Solution, USP in hospitalized depressed patients has not been adequately studied.

-The use of MAOIs intended to treat psychiatric disorders with Citalopram Oral Solution or within 14 days of stopping treatment with Citalopram Oral Solution is contraindicated because of an increased risk of serotonin syndrome.
-The use of Citalopram Oral Solution within 14 days of stopping an MAOI intended to treat psychiatric disorders is also contraindicated (see WARNINGS and DOSAGE AND ADMINISTRATION).
+The use of MAOIs intended to treat psychiatric disorders with citalopram or within 14 days of stopping treatment with citalopram is contraindicated because of an increased risk of serotonin syndrome.
+The use of citalopram within 14 days of stopping an MAOI intended to treat psychiatric disorders is also contraindicated (see WARNINGS and DOSAGE AND ADMINISTRATION).

-Starting Citalopram Oral Solution in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue is also contraindicated because of an increased risk of serotonin syndrome (see WARNINGS and DOSAGE AND ADMINISTRATION).
+Starting citalopram in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue is also contraindicated because of an increased risk of serotonin syndrome (see WARNINGS and DOSAGE AND ADMINISTRATION).

 Concomitant use in patients taking pimozide is contraindicated (see PRECAUTIONS).

-Citalopram Oral Solution is contraindicated in patients with a hypersensitivity to citalopram or any of the inactive ingredients in Citalopram Oral Solution.
+Citalopram Oral Solution, USP is contraindicated in patients with a hypersensitivity to citalopram or any of the inactive ingredients in Citalopram Oral Solution, USP.

 WARNINGS-Clinical Worsening and Suicide Risk